 Transfer students may apply to any of our three academic terms.
 The deadline for fall term applications is April 15.
 Winter term applications are due by November 1.
 Spring term applications are due February 1.
 After the deadline, please call the Admissions office to discuss a late application.
+Fall transfer applications are considered on a rolling basis throughout the summer.

 We strongly recommend transfer students come to campus and talk with us in person.
 Your personal interview with one of our Admissions counselors is a way for you to round out your profile and let us learn more about your college interests and goals.
 We'll also be able to discuss any questions you have about Union.